julien-remmery-vinci/makegen/README.md

 Place the generated executable in a file which path is contained in PATH env variable.

-See the already added directories.
+See the already added directories:
 ```shell
 echo $PATH
 ```